Python supports the usual logical conditions from mathematics:

 if (temperature > 20 and not is_raining) or is_weekend:

-print("Great day for outdoor activities!")More Examples
+print("Great day for outdoor activities!")User authentication check:

 username = "Tobias"